 Hank Mobley Swings

-I recently was reading something that mentioned the jazz music of Hank Mobley.
+I was recently reading a piece that mentioned the jazz music of Hank Mobley.
 I had never heard of Hank Mobley so I did what most of us would do-I plugged the name Hank Mobley into Google.

 From Wikipedia- Henry "Hank" Mobley (July 7, 1930 – May 30, 1986) was an American hard bop and soul jazz tenor saxophonist and composer.
 Mobley was described by Leonard Feather as the "middleweight champion of the tenor saxophone”.
 I hope when I die I am described as the “middleweight champion” of something.